 The scope of the first year at CeMM is to become familiar with the research and community at CeMM, to acquire the knowledge and skills necessary to tackle the PhD, to develop the outline of the PhD project, and to obtain preliminary results.

 Kick-off lectures and seminars: 4 weeks of exciting talks, seminars, and working groups to prime the students for their PhD.
-The talks are given by a selection of successful scientists and medical professors from the Viennese scientific and medical community as well as biotechnology industry.
+The talks are given by a curated selection of successful scientists and medical professors from the Viennese scientific, medical and biotechnology industry community and beyond.
 Additional seminars on topics relevant to develop into a successful, knowledgeable, critical, and responsible researcher are given by the CeMM Faculty and influential members of the Viennese research and science policy community.

 - Mandatory course work, including basic seminars and propedeutics in molecular medicine, cell biology, and ethics, dissertation seminars and Journal Clubs.

-- Attendance of CeMMinars, a seminar series at CeMM, featuring international, high-impact researchers, and dedicated meetings with speakers and PhD students.
+- Attendance of seminars at CeMM, featuring international, high-impact researchers, and dedicated meetings with speakers and PhD students.

 - End of year: first PhD committee meeting and submission of thesis proposal in line with the guidelines of the Medical University of Vienna.